-1.1 The purpose of the Board Charter is to outline the principal role of the Board of Directors (Board), the demarcation of the roles, functions, responsibilities and powers of the Board, various Board Committees of the Bank and matters reserved for final decision-making or pre-approval by the Board; and the policies and practices of the Board in respect of matters such as conflicts of interest and convening of Board meetings.
+1. The purpose of the Board Charter is to outline the principal role of the Board of Directors (Board), the demarcation of the roles, functions, responsibilities and powers of the Board, various Board Committees of the Bank and matters reserved for final decision-making or pre-approval by the Board; and the policies and practices of the Board in respect of matters such as conflicts of interest and convening of Board meetings.
 Bank, the Bank or BBK shall mean Bank of Bahrain and Kuwait.
 Board or the Board shall mean the Board of Directors.
 Chief Executive, CE shall mean Group Chief Executive of the Bank

-1.2 This Charter further defines the specific responsibilities of the Board of Directors, in order to enhance coordination and communication between the Chief Executive and the Board and more specifically, to clarify both Board and Management accountability for the benefit of the Bank and its shareholders.
+1.3 This Charter further defines the specific responsibilities of the Board of Directors, in order to enhance coordination and communication between the Group Chief Executive and the Board and more specifically, to clarify both Board and Management accountability for the benefit of the Bank and its stakeholders.

 2.0 BOARD’S ROLE, AUTHORITY AND COMPOSITION:

 2.1.1 The principal role of the Board is to oversee the implementation of the Bank’s strategic initiatives and its functioning within the agreed framework, in accordance with relevant statutory and regulatory structures.
 The Board ensures the adequacy of financial and operational systems and internal control, as well as the implementation of corporate ethics and the code of conduct.

 2.1.2 The Board has delegated responsibility for overall management of the Bank to the Group Chief Executive.